 I also tried dehydrating orange slices for the first time this year, and I love the look of it on my holiday gifts – super simple yet elegant.
 It would be so pretty to use dried orange slices for a garland on the fireplace mantel as well.

 Using things in nature to decorate holiday gifts is always so beautiful.
 For example, collecting twigs, cinnamon sticks, Christmas tree clippings, small pine cones, or leaves and tying them to your packages.
 So gorgeous!

 You could even wrap your gifts in old newspapers or old magazines.
 This paper can be recycled after the gifts are opened.

 This post contains Amazon affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-This option might not fly at everyone’s house but have you ever thought about not wrapping gifts at all?
-Just sharing gifts with family unwrapped?
-I’d say that’s as waste free as you can get when it comes to gift wrapping!
+This option might not fly at everyone’s house but have you thought about not only skipping traditional wrapping paper but skipping wrapping gifts entirely?
+How about simply sharing gifts with family unwrapped?
+I’d say that’s as waste free as you can get when it comes to eco-friendly gift wrapping!

 You can find more sustainable gift wrap ideas here!